clingen-data-model/interpretation_json/README.md

 ### Contributions and Agents

 Many elements in the ClinGen interpretation model allow the user to attach information related to the provenance of that element by attaching a Contribution.
 A Contribution notes who participated in the creation of the element, when they completed their contribution, and their role in creating it.
 The "who" portion of a contribution is an Agent.
 An Agent has a user managed ID, as well as a name and description.
 Role is defined as a codeable concept, meaning that if one of the known codes is passed into the Agent creator, the correct Coding will be found.
 If an unknown code is passed in, a free-text style CodeableConcept will be created.
 In other words, if you want to track a contribution role that we have not created a code for, you may enter that role, and use it without problems.
-The pre-existing values of role are 'curator', 'interpreter', and 'assessor', which are represented with the package constants DMWG_CURATOR_ROLE, DMWG_INTERPRETER_ROLE, and DMWG_ASSESSOR_ROLE.
+The pre-existing values of role are 'curator', 'approver', 'publisher' and 'assessor', which are represented with the package constants PROP_CURATOR_ROLE, PROP_APPROVER_ROLE, PROP_PUBLISHER_ROLE and PROP_ASSESSOR_ROLE.
 Here, we will create a fictional agent, and a contribution stating that this agent was the interpreter.
 Current, the timestamp of a contribution is not interpreted as a datetime by the library, but simply as a string that is passed into the output JSON.
 It is expected, however, that the programmer will use a standard datetime format.

 ```
 def create_agent():